ahgraber/homelab-gitops-k3s/README.md

 ### 🛰️ Build your k3s cluster with Ansible

 📍 _Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) Ansible galaxy role.
-If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over from this point._
+If you run into problems, you can run `task k3s:nuke` to destroy the k3s cluster and start over from this point._

 1. Verify Ansible can view your config